HexNio/ssl_pinning_remover/README.md

 i found different types of project the on Github but they aren't completely automated in all those phases so here we are.

-I read a lot of guides most of those requires to have a rooted device so i tried to create something to sniff the encrypted traffic unrooted devices in order to help all security researchers, this software is **UNSTABLE** for now a lot of "unlocked" apps will not work with this mod.
+I read a lot of guides most of those requires to have a rooted device so i tried to create something to sniff the encrypted traffic unrooted devices in order to help all security researchers, this software is **UNSTABLE** for now, a lot of "unlocked" apps maybe will not work with this mod.

 ## How it works?
 ssl_pinning_remover has all the following phases: